Reconciliation and Educating Character

 Fort Lewis College’s Indigenous Policy and Advocacy Program empowers students to become leaders and advocates for Tribal Nations.
 Through culturally responsive leadership training, mentorship, research, and policy education.
 This program prepares students to influence decision-making at local, tribal, state, and national levels.
 Rooted in FLC’s reconciliation commitment, this program centers Indigenous voices and works toward health equity, justice, and stronger Tribal governance.
 This transformative work is supported by a grant from the Colorado Health Foundation, helping us advance health equity and leadership opportunities for students.

-Employees can nominate students to participate in this opportunity.
+Employees can nominate students at any time of the year to participate in this spring semester opportunity here:

 Nominate a student